-- CAUTION The hoist must be supplied with its own lubricator.
-The lubricator must be located 3.3.1 as follows: - 1) Best location At the hoist inlet.
+- 3.3.1 The TCL hoists do not require supply air lubrication for safe operation; however if the hoist supply air is lubricated, there is no disadvantage. - 3.3.2 If using lubrication, follow the guidelines below for best results.
+The lubricator must be located as follows: - 1) Best location At the hoist inlet.
 In this case the lubricator can be either the mist type or drop type. - 2) Second best location No more than 15 feet away from the hoist, at the same elevation or above the hoist inlet.
-In this case the mist type lubricator must be used. - 3) Third best location - No more than 15 feet away below the hoist.
-In this case the mist type lubricator must be used.

-A CAUTION The lubricator must be set to deliver the equivalent of 10 to 15 drops of oil per minute (2 to 3 cc/minute).
+In this case the mist type lubricator must be used. - Third best location No more than 15 feet away below the hoist.
+In this case the mist type lubricator must be used. - 3.3.3 The lubricator must be set to deliver the equivalent of 10 to 15 drops of oil per minute (0.2-0.3 cc/minute).
 The hoist's exhaust will emit a fine oil mist when properly lubricated.

-3.4 Filtration
+3.4 Air Filtration

-CAUTION The air entering the hoist inlet must not contain any particulate greater than 5 microns in size.
+- 3.4.1 The air entering the hoist inlet must not contain any particulate greater than 5 microns in size.
 Therefore, the hoist must have a 5 micron filter in its air supply.
-The filter must be upstream of the lubricator.

-- 3.4.2 The filter servicing the hoist can also service other hoists and air consuming equipment.
-In this case, the air filter must be in sized for the total air consumption of the equipment it is servicing. - 3.5 Air Dryer CAUTION To prevent corrosion and hoist malfunction, employ an air dryer in the air supply system to ensure that dry air is supplied to the hoist.
+If using a lubricator, the filter must be upstream. - 3.4.2 The filter servicing the hoist can also service other hoists and air consuming equipment.
+In this case, the air filter must be sized for the total air consumption of the equipment it is servicing. - 3.4.3 It is highly recommended to use a filter with automatic draining capability, to prevent excessive moisture accumulation. - 3.5 Air Dryer CAUTION To prevent corrosion and hoist malfunction, employ an air dryer in the air supply system to ensure that dry air is supplied to the hoist.
 If there is moisture in the air supplied to the hoist, this moisture will cause corrosion on internal hoist components during periods when the hoist is idle leading to hoist malfunction.